 Figure 1: Most frequently occurring Target categories among source terms for which an ICHI code was found

+The coded data were also analyzed by Action and Means.
 There were 19 different ICHI Action categories, 8 of which were associated with a single source term.
 The most common Action categories were ‘Emotional support’ (19% of coded source terms), ‘Assessment’ (15%), ‘Monitoring’ (13%), and ‘Practical support’ (13%).
 For 45% of coded source terms the Means was ‘Intervention using other method, without approach or not otherwise specified’, and for 36% Means was ‘Facilitator – human’.

 Reasons for Coding Discrepancies